TreyBWN/Trey-UTAU-Voicebanks/README.md

 ONLY TRUST OFFICIAL TREY VOICEBANKS FROM HERE!!! if unoffical ones are made, and i like em, ill link them here :3

-go here for images and info!
+go here for images and info! (warning, intentionally terrible website) https://treyutau.straw.page/
-https://treyutau.straw.page/

-# UNOFFICAL VOICEBANKS
-none yet :3